Information for Health Professionals on various immunisation-related topics.

 - Summary Advice Chief Medical Officer Re-vaccination following administration of HPV vaccine outside recommended dose intervals. - Updated 19/2/2010

-Developed by the South Australian Government, SA Immunisation Calculator is a national resource for health care providers to work out an appropriate catch-up schedule for Australian children up to their 7th birthday, according to the National Immunisation Program (NIP) Schedule.
+Developed by the South Australian Government, SA Immunisation Calculator is a national resource for health care providers to work out an appropriate catch-up schedule for Australian children up to their seventh birthday, according to the National Immunisation Program (NIP) Schedule.

 Using a child's immunisation history record to enter required information, the Calculator generates a 'catch-up' vaccination schedule appropriate for the state or territory of residence of the child.

 An adverse event following immunisation (AEFI) is an unwanted or unexpected event occurring after the administration of vaccine(s).
 Such an event may be caused by the vaccine(s) or may occur by chance after vaccination (i.e. it would have occurred regardless of vaccination).
 Most vaccines can cause minor adverse events such as low-grade fever, pain or redness at the injection site and parents/patients should be counselled on how to manage these events should they occur.

 Vaccines are extensively tested for safety and efficacy before being made available by suppliers.
 Nevertheless, careful surveillance must be maintained to improve knowledge about adverse reactions.

 The National HPV Vaccination Program Register is administered by the Victorian Cytology Service (VCS).
 It records details of HPV vaccine doses given, sends completion of vaccination statements to all individuals who have received the vaccine and sends reminders to individuals who are overdue for vaccination within the school-based program.
 Because the Australian Childhood Immunisation Register only accepts vaccination data for children aged up to 7 years, the HPV Register is administered as a separate entity.

-The Department of Health and Ageing, Medicare Australia and the National Centre for Immunisation Research and Surveillance (NCIRS) collate information about vaccination coverage surveillance data and Vaccine preventable disease surveillance data, including historical trends.
+The Department of Health, Medicare Australia and the National Centre for Immunisation Research and Surveillance (NCIRS) collate information about vaccination coverage surveillance data and Vaccine preventable disease surveillance data, including historical trends.